Determining the impact on the school timetable (PDF, 162KB)

 A boarding school student only works during the school holidays when they return home.
 All the off-the-job training is done during normal school hours.
 This is an acceptable impact as the training is being undertaken during normal school hours as part of the student's timetable.

-This arrangement is acceptable due to the particular nature of attendance at boarding schools.
-It should not be used for students attending other schools; the general requirement for other school students is that there must be a pattern of regular training and paid employment, not just on weekends or school holidays.
+This arrangement is acceptable due to the particular nature of attendance for full boarding school students.
+However, it should not be used for students who board at the school only during the week and return home on weekends, or attend school as a day student.
+The general requirement for these students is that there must be a pattern of regular training and paid employment, not just on school holidays.

 The employer is expected to be able to provide 375 hours (50 days) of paid employment over each 12 month period from the date of commencement of the training contract.
 These hours are to be negotiated with the school and the school-based apprentice or trainee prior to the commencement of the training contract.